Texas Auto Accident Laws & Resources

 - $60,000 in bodily injury for all parties for each accident

 - $25,000 for property damage

 - $30,000 and $60,000 uninsured motorist bodily injury

-You do have the option in this state to reject PIP and uninsured motorist coverage, but this is not recommended.
+In this state, you can reject PIP and uninsured motorist coverage, but this is not recommended.
 There are many drivers in Texas without insurance.
 If you are injured in an accident by someone with minimal or non existent coverage, you could be forced to pay for your own injuries and damages.